segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Build an audience of users with premium subscriptions who are located in Canada

-Build an audience with `Accounts` and `Subscriptions`, where the following are true:
+Build an audience with `Accounts` and `Subscriptions`, where the following conditions are true:
 - `subscription.status` = "active"
 - `subscription.tier` = "premium"